-We begin this three day journey by heading out of Reykjavik; destination – Westfjords.
+We begin this three day journey bright and early, by heading out of Reykjavik; destination – Westfjords.
 We will stop for lunch at Budardalur village, before we continue due north.
 On a good day you will be able to see the southern coast line of the West fjords all the way to Latrabjarg, the most western point of Europe.
 From here there is a good view over the countless islands of Breidafjordur bay and the colorful skerries of Gilsfjordur as most of them are covered with seaweed.

 We take a break at Borgarholmur and a short hike, look out for eagles that nest in the hills or some movement in the bushes which indicates that a ptarmigan might also be taking a walk.